MvcControlsToolkit/Home/README.md

 The new 1.2.0 version is ready for download!

 **IMPORTANT:** In case Nuget package installation fail in cs 2017. right click on the ploject an select the option to modify it.
-The substitute the content of the existing PackageTargetFallback&gt with:
+The substitute the content of the existing PackageTargetFallback with:
 `
  <PackageTargetFallback>$(PackageTargetFallback);portable-net45+win8</PackageTargetFallback>
  `